oh-lang/oh/wishlist.md

 [X?]: my_overload(Y: "abc")  # calls (1) or (3) if one is defined, otherwise it's a compiler error.
 ```

-Note that if only Case 3 is defined, we can use a special notation to ensure that the return
+Note that if only Case 3 is defined, we can use `assert`s to ensure that the return
-value is not null, e.g., `[X: non_null] = ...`.
+value is not null, e.g., `[X]: my_overload() assert()`.
 This will throw a run-time error if the return
 value for `X` is null.
 Note that this syntax is invalid if Case 2 is defined, since there is
 no need to assert a non-null return value in that case.
-TODO: we probably need a way to do this for results as well, maybe `[X]: my_overload() assert()`,
-which should also work for `non_null` casting.
-It also makes it clear there's an assertion
+This will also work for an
-that's happening.
+overload which returns a result `hm`.

 ```
 # normal call for case 3, defines an X which may be null: